Philanthropy Alliance Foundation

 2017 - PA President is proud of the fact that she aided in establishing the nonprofit for the National Center for a Better Humanity, NFP (NC4aBH), that has development an effective malaria vaccine with late Founder Oz Schaefer (RIP my friend).

 The forum's purpose is to provide access to resources, education, and new connections all through cooperative methodologies needed to accelerate businesses.
 Five times a year, CEO Space hosts business owners, CEOs, and professionals from almost every industry imaginable – and from all corners of the globe.

 Through practical keynotes, interactive workshops, total capital education, and tons of cooperative networking, global entrepreneurs learn new business skill sets, new ideas to consider, and new language needed to move their businesses forward.

 Sherita has been a member since 1999.

-Witness the Global Impact of some of her clients and collaborations, where she has established nonprofits, collaborated on projects, facilitated workshops, and provided extensive advocacy efforts, dating back to the mid 90s.
+Witness the Global Impact of some of her clients and collaborations, where Sherita and the Alliance has established nonprofits, collaborated on projects, facilitated workshops, and provided extensive advocacy efforts, dating back to the mid 90s.
 From aiding Pakistani orphans, and initiating housing for survivors of Hurricane Katrina, to securing in-vehicle cameras for the Costa Mesa, CA Police Department, we have an extensive history of philanthropy and economic development, while advocating for the disenfranchised, as seen below, with our partial list of Difference Makers: